Telmate/terraform-provider-proxmox/README.md

   harmless and the desired configuration changes do get applied.
 * `proxmox_vm_qemu` does not (yet) validate vm names, be sure to only use alphanumeric and dashes otherwise you may get an opaque 400 Parameter Verification failed (indicating a bad value was sent to proxmox).
+* `proxmox_vm_qemu` does not (yet) validate MAC address types, be sure to only use Unicast addresses otherwise you may get an opaque 400 Parameter Verification failed (indicating a bad value was sent to proxmox).
 * When using the `proxmox_lxc` resource, the provider will crash unless `rootfs` is defined.
 * When using the Network Boot mode (PXE), a valid NIC must be defined for the VM, and the boot order must specify network first.